-The prison was given an inspection by HMIP in spring 2017.
+The prison was given an inspection by HMIP in January 2020.
 The full report can be found if you follow the links below.
-In their latest reports the inspectors said
+In their latest reports the inspectors said.

 Peter Clarke CVO OBE QPM